-- A coalition of small business providers, led by the Massachusetts Small Business Development Center, Common Capital, and the Family Business Center of the Pioneer Valley began a collaborative effort to coordinate services and facilitate cross-referrals. - Valley Venture Mentors (VVM) kicked off the 2017 Startup Accelerator with 36 startups chosen from more than 200 applicants.
+- A coalition of small business providers, led by the Massachusetts Small Business Development Center, Common Capital, and the Family Business Center of the Pioneer Valley began a collaborative effort to coordinate services and facilitate cross-referrals. - Valley Venture Mentors (VVM) graduated their 100th start-up from the Startup Accelerator program and kicked off the 2017 Accelerator with 36 startups chosen from more than 200 applicants.
 They represent more than eight industries, including technology, beauty, health care, transportation and publishing. - Seven existing manufacturing companies graduated from VVM's new Manufacturing Accelerator program with new skills and strategies to grow their businesses in the region. - UMass Amherst created the Maroon Venture Partners Fund, a new effort to support entrepreneurship among alumni, faculty and students. - The Economic Development Council of Western Massachusetts and the Greater Springfield Convention and Visitors' Bureau completed a new branding campaign for the region that will be used in economic development and tourism outreach efforts. - The New England Knowledge Corridor Partnership completely overhauled and updated its website: http://knowledgecorridor.org/